- How does TRND support projects?

 Is the proposed project advanced enough for TRND?

 It depends.
-Projects must be at least at the stage of a validated small molecule lead or lead series — or related stage in biologics development — to be considered for TRND.
+Projects typically must be at least at the stage of a validated small-molecule lead or lead series — or related stage in biologics development — to be considered.
 “Validated” means:

-- Efficacy in an accepted animal model (or when not available, cellular model) of the disease; and
+• Efficacy in an accepted animal model (or when not available, cellular model) of the disease

 Is the proposed disease of interest considered “rare” or “neglected” for the purposes of collaborating with TRND?

-The TRND program relies on external investigators to know their disease areas and to make their own determination of whether their disease is rare or neglected.
+The TRND program relies on external investigators to know their disease areas and decide whether their disease is rare or neglected.
 In most cases, this can be done with a literature analysis.
-In general, TRND considers rare diseases as defined by the FDA Office of Orphan Products Development and the Orphan Drug Act (i.e., affecting fewer than 200,000 patients in the U.S.) and neglected tropical diseases as described by the World Health Organization.
+In general, TRND considers rare diseases as defined by the U.S. Food and Drug Administration (FDA) Office of Orphan Products Development and the Orphan Drug Act (i.e., affecting fewer than 200,000 patients in the U.S.) and neglected tropical diseases as described by the World Health Organization.
 Additionally, investigators can contact NCATS’ Genetic and Rare Diseases Information Center, the nonprofit National Organization for Rare Disorders or any patient advocacy nonprofit organizations that work in specific disease areas of interest.

-May an investigator collaborate with TRND if he or she already has received funding from another NIH program or plans to submit a separate NIH grant proposal?
+May an investigator collaborate with TRND if they already have received funding from another NIH program or plan to submit a separate NIH grant proposal?

 Yes.
-It may make sense to seek collaboration with TRND to advance certain aspects of the proposed project, particularly considering TRND’s primary expertise and focus on preclinical drug development.
-However, TRND would not support development tasks already supported through other NIH grant or contract mechanisms.
-When considering new proposed collaborations, TRND seeks feedback from other NIH Institutes and Centers regarding potential program synergies and overlap.
+It may make sense to seek partnership with TRND to advance certain aspects of the proposed project, particularly considering TRND’s primary expertise and focus on preclinical drug development.
+However, TRND would not support development tasks already supported through other NIH grants or contracts.
+When considering new proposed partnerships, TRND seeks feedback from other NIH institutes and centers regarding potential program synergies and overlap.

 If the proposed project already is a collaboration among multiple parties, is it “too big” for TRND?

-No. Multiple parties can jointly submit a proposal for collaboration with TRND, such as an academic investigator and a foundation or a pharmaceutical company and multiple academic researchers.
+No. Multiple parties can jointly submit a proposal for partnership with TRND, such as an academic investigator and a foundation or a pharmaceutical company and multiple academic researchers.
 The strengths and resources inherent in such proposals can improve the overall quality of the proposed partnership.
-Follow the TRND proposal instructions governing institutional intellectual property and provision of key investigator biosketches.